pasaye/MakeChange2/README.md

  -Not every solution works: Not every solution to the same bug/issue is going to solve the ones I created in my program.
 For example, I was having a hard time getting my changedReturned variable to move it's remaining decimals down the code (33 -25 = 8).
  I could get the code to issue the appropriate number of cents returned in the first line, but then the 1 nickel and 3 pennies would disappear.
-Solutions told me to use something like (a = b / n) % .n %.n ) which didn't work for me. ultimately I had to moved around subtraction, multiplication, and Math.round() to fix my issues.
-However I wouldn't have known to play with operators if I hadn't previously researched other bugs.
+Solutions told me to use something like (a = b / n) % .n %.n ) which didn't work for me.
+Ultimately I had to moved around subtraction, multiplication, and Math.round() to fix my issues.
+However I wouldn't have known to play with those operators if I hadn't previously researched other bugs.